SaitamaCoderVN/D2D/README.md

    - NestJS REST API
    - Manages deployment orchestration
    - Interfaces with Solana CLI for program dumping and deployment
-   - MongoDB for deployment tracking
+   - Supabase (PostgreSQL) for deployment tracking and analytics

 3. **Frontend** (`frontend/`)
    - Next.js 14 with TypeScript